Airbridge

 Each step deeper requires one more system connection.
 The metric gets harder to measure — not less important.

 See CPI, cost per trial, and cost per subscription by channel — all in one report.
-Start with 15K free attributed installs.
+Start free with 15K attributed installs.

 The CPI-to-CPS Calculator: See What Your CPI Actually Costs